marektimura/turbo-fortnight/README.md

 ### Send notification

 Asynchronous command `SendNotificationCommand` for instructing the consumer to send a notification.
+Consumed by notification service.
 Example:

 ```
 Key: null